CristianEdwards/AzureLocal-Supportability/TSG/Networking/DeepDive-AzureLocalPrivatePathArchitecture.md

 If you want to use Azure Local without exposing your on-premises environment to the public internet, you can use the Arc gateway and the Azure Firewall Explicit Proxy feature to route all Azure Local traffic securely through your private connection (ExpressRoute or Site-to-Site VPN) to Azure.

+This article covers the following topics:

+- Required components for Azure Local private path.
+- Outbound Network flows in Azure Local private path.
-This article explains the required components, the network flows and the steps to configure the Azure Local Private Path architecture.
+- How to configure the Azure Local Private Path architecture.

-### Key Benefits
+#### Key Benefits

 - **Better Security:** Keep Azure Local traffic within your On-premises network and Azure using Express Route or S2S VPNs.
 - **Easier Setup:** Leverage your existing network and security infrastructure while the Arc gateway manages Azure connectivity.